kuzzleio/kuzzle/doc/2/api/controllers/security/search-users-by-credentials/index.md

 ## Body properties

-- `query`: documents matching this search query will be deleted.
-Uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) syntax.
+- `query`: Uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) syntax.
+Properties on which the query applies depend entirely on the authentication strategy.

 ---

 ## Response

-Returns a search result containing users data from the authentication strategy and from the core.
+Returns a search result set, with the following properties:

+- `hits`: Array of matched users.
+Each hit has the following properties:
+  - `kuid`: Users unique identifier
+  - `...`: Other properties depend on the authentification strategy
+- `total`: Total of matched users.

 ```js
 {